kubescape/kubescape/docs/roadmap.md

   Implementing an eBPF agent (based on Falco or Tracee) which tracks file activity in workloads to prioritize container image vulnerabilities.

-* ##### Prioritization engine using MITRE Attack matrix based attack chains Create a security issue prioritization engine which scores resources based on control based attack chains.
-All of Kubescape controls can be arranged into attack categories of MITRE Attack matrix.
+* ##### Prioritization engine using MITRE Attack matrix based attack chains Create a security issue prioritization engine that scores resources based on control based attack chains.
+All Kubescape controls can be arranged into attack categories of the MITRE Attack matrix.
 The Attack matrix categories can be connected to each other based on a theoretical attack (ie. you can't have privilege escalation without initial access).
-Each of the Kubescape controls are to be categorized in these system and Kubescape will calculate priority score based on the interconnections between failed controls.
+Each of the Kubescape controls is to be categorized in these system and Kubescape will calculate a priority score based on the interconnections between failed controls.

 * ##### Integration with image registries
  We want to expand Kubescape to integrate with different image registries and read image vulnerability information from there.
 This will allow Kubescape to give contextual security information about vulnerabilities.
 Container registry integration